 Ford Cummins AftermarketBecause of its popularity, Cummins Conversion components are a thriving aftermarket.
 The following parts make a Fummins Swap possible:

 - Motor mounts

 Ford Cummins swap compatibilityThe 12 valve Cummins is the simplest of the group.
 Introduced in 1998, the 24V Cummins is more powerful but has more electronics.
 Next, in 2003, they came out with the Commonrail Cummins which had a high-pressure fuel rail.
 All of these engines are prime candidates for a Ford Cummins swap.
 However, you must use a Ford Cummins conversion kit to make the swap possible.
 It was the most popular in the 6.0 Ford truck.
 However, the Fummins swap was also done in 7.3 and 6.4 trucks.
 Cummins Swap Kits are available to adapt a Ford 5r110 automatic transmission, Allison 1000, and early Chevy transmissions.

 Adapter Kits make things easierWithout an adapter kit to mount a Cummins to a Ford or Chevy transmission, it would be challenging to do a Cummins Conversion.
 Motor mounts and other swap components make the swap straightforward.
 There are a few companies offering full Cummins Swap kits.
 These kits might seem expensive at first, but they save time and frustration in the long run.

 More Fummins Swap InformationThe G Force Cummins Swap Kits for transmissions have three different options:

 - Early Chevy transmissions.

-If you’re looking to complete a Cummin Conversion, our dedicated team of experts is available to answer your questions.
-You may reach out to us on Chat or call 330-753-5300.
+If you’re looking to complete a Cummin Conversion, our dedicated team of experts is here for you.